DinukaNavaratna/Voice_Emotion_Analyzer/README.md

 ## About

-This is a simple website that can be used to upload an audio file containing vocals and detect the emotion of the vocals.
+This is a simple web application that can be used to upload an audio file containing vocals and detect the emotion of the vocals.
+The uploaded audio file will be chopped into mini clips and analyze each mini clip for the emotion.
+The accuracy is not very good as this was done within a limited time period and with a limited dataset provided.
-The scope of this project was decided according to the requirements of a friend of mine.
+The project was completed according to the requirements of a friend of mine.
+Frontend of the application was provided and I assume it is a template based design taken from somewhere.

 ## Run the Application